ProjectMewo/Aoki/README.md

 However you don't get a lot of useful information on Seyfert, because it doesn't have a proper documentation.
 You have a [guide](https://docs.seyfert.dev) to work with, which is obviously quite insufficient (it took me a century to figure out how modals work here).
 This rewrite is just a **proof-of-concept**, it is not a fully cleaned up prototype to use in production.

+Also, you can't bundle your project.
+Seyfert loads your stuff dynamically, which basically means you can't use a bundler to somehow compile all that into a file.

 All technologies are still the same, except without Discord.js and with Seyfert.

 ## Local development setup